manifold-systems/manifold/docs/docs.md

 eliminating code generation build steps otherwise required with conventional tools.
 Additionally the Manifold plugin for IntelliJ IDEA provides comprehensive integration for type manifolds.
 Types are always in sync; changes you make to structured data are immediately available in the type system _without a compilation step_.
-Code completion, navigation, usage searching, refactoring -- all seamlessly integrated.
+Code completion, navigation, usage searching, refactoring, incremental compilation, hotswap debugging -- all seamlessly integrated.
 With type manifolds a data source is a virtual data _type_.

 To illustrate, consider this simple properties resource file: